Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Option 1: Kobe

 Kobe is the 6th biggest city in Japan and one of the most attractive cities in the Kansai Region.
-The city is famous for its breathtaking night view, and it’s often called “The Million Dollar Night View”.
+The city is famous for its breathtaking night view, and it’s often called “The Million Dollar Night View.”

 Kobe City is located between the Seto Inland Sea and Rokko Mountain.
-In addition to the stunning night views, there are a lot of worth-a-visit places and activities during the day.
-We recommend the itinerary on the following link during the daytime and enjoy the view after the evening.
-Check out more things to do on Kobe Day Trip Guide.
+In addition to the stunning night views, there are a lot of places worth visiting and activities to do during the day.
+We recommend checking the itinerary in our Kobe guide for the daytime, and enjoy the view after the evening.
+Because Kobe and Osaka are very close to each other and there is a direct train even at night, you’ll have plenty of time to enjoy the night view in Kobe after an excellent dinner (like Kobe Beef)!

 Popular Tours in Kobe